14DAVEN18/softrbc-front/README.md

 ## How to start the project

 Clone this repository in your computer in a location of your preference, then via CMD access the folder you just cloned.
-In order for the project to work, you need to install the some library dependencies, some of them are: devDependencies, antd, react-router-dom and date-fns.
+In order for the project to work, you need to install the some library dependencies, some of them are: devDependencies, antd, react-router-dom, date-fns and react-redux.
 You can install them with the following command:

 ### 1. `npm run setup`